-The main benefit of being defined as a micro business rather than a small business is that you can give a termination notice at any time during your contract which means you can always shop for the best deal.
+The main benefit of being defined as a micro-business rather than a small business is that you can give a termination notice at any time during your contract which means you can always shop for the best deal.
 Typically, it is much easier to manage your business energy if you’re a micro business.
 This is because they usually have similar flexibility to domestic contracts.
-Read to compare business gas deals?
-Click here to the latest business energy prices.
+Ready to compare business gas deals?

 Gas Unit Cost vs Standing Charge

-The price of business gas are made up of two things.
+The price of business gas is made up of two things.
 The unit price and standing charge.
 It’s important to understand the difference when you compare business gas suppliers.

 Unit Price: This is how much you pay for the gas you use.
 It is charged in terms of pence per kWh.
 It is a variable charge, so the more you use, the more you pay.
-To get an idea how much you should be paying, please see the tables at the top of this article.
+To get an idea of how much you should be paying, please see the tables at the top of this article.

 Standing Charge: The standing charge is a fixed cost.
 Normally it’s charged as a fixed price per day (although sometimes per month or quarter).
 The difference with the unit price is that you pay the same amount regardless of how much or little gas you use.